Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomestrict.md

 Fred Hicks’ enthusiasm to make sure the game reached the widest possible audience led to the revised edition in 2015.
 Fred was great to work with: relaxed and professional.

-I was also a huge fan of his process for running the game, especially the new mythology he created (‘The Hungry’) filled with monsters like the Editors and the Subtractors.
+I was also a huge fan of his process for [[running the game]], especially the new mythology he created (‘The Hungry’) filled with [[monsters]] like the Editors and the Subtractors.

 # And now we have this collection